Tanya Zanish-Belcher: Affiliations

 Zanish-Belcher is a longtime member of the Society of American Archivists.
-She has served on and chaired many committees of the SAA, including the nominating committee, Committee on the Status of Women, and the Membership Committee.
-She was awarded the SAA Fellowship, their highest accolade, and served on the SAA Council from 2012-2015.
-She was elected Vice President/President Elect of the SAA in 2016 and served as President of the SAA from 2017-2018.
+She has served on and chaired many committees of the SAA, including the nominating committee, Committee on the Status of Women, and the membership committee.
+She was awarded the SAA Fellowship, their highest accolade, and served on the SAA council from 2012-2015.
+She was elected vice president and president elect of the SAA in 2016 and served as president of the SAA from 2017-2018.

 She has also been a member of other Archives groups and organizations.
-She served as the Archives Month Coordinator for the Society of North Carolina Archivists from 2014-2016.
-And she also served with the Midwest Archives Conference as Co-Chair of the Education Committee from 2013-2015.
-Zanish-Belcher has also served as MAC Vice President and President.
+She served as the archives month coordinator for the Society of North Carolina Archivists from 2014-2016.
+And she also served with the Midwest Archives Conference as co-chair of the education committee from 2013-2015.
+Zanish-Belcher has also served as MAC vice president and president.